 Station Command Argument Data

 Reference rtkmode elev_mask elevation (range 0 to 90, default = 2)

-RTKMODE ELEV_MASK ELEVATION causes transmission of observations for satellites above this elevation angle only.
+RTKMODE ELEV_MASK ELEVATION causes transmission of observations for satellites above this elevation

+angle only.
 The elevation angle has units of degrees, and can be a decimal fraction value.
-At this time, this command affects RTCAOBS (RTCA Type 7) messages but not RTCM or CMR messages; if RTCM-format messaging is being used, then observations for a certain satellite are transmitted as soon as it becomes visible.
-Example: rtkmode elev_mask 10.5
+At this time, this com- mand affects RTCAOBS (RTCA Type 7) messages but not RTCM or CMR messages; if RTCM-format messag-

+nitted as soon as it becomes visible.

+Example: for a certain satellite are traisin inteed as soon as it becomes visible.

+± de elev_ma lsk 10.5

-Remote rtkmode elev_mask elevation (range 0 to 90)
+Remote rtkmode elev_mask elevation (range 5 to 90, default = 12)

 When RTKMODE ELEV_MASK ELEVATION is issued at the remote, it controls the elevation angle above which satellites will be fully weighted.
-A value less than 5° will be ignored.
-This command can be used at the remote regardless of the type of inter-receiver messages use.
+A value of 5° or less will be ignored.
+If you want the RTK unit to use low elevation satellites, you can enter a value greater than 5° but less than 12° to override the default of 12°.
+Also, if there is low satellite coverage, the RTK mask angle will automatically drop to as low as 9.5° in an attempt to pick up more satellites.
+This command can be used at the remote regardless of the type of inter-receiver messages used.

-Station C ommand Argument
+Station Co Station Command Argument

-Remote rt kmode defa ault
+Remote rtkr mode def ault

-RTKMODE DEFAULT, when issued at the i remote station, all RTK parameters are e returned to their default values.
+RTKMODE DEFAULT, wh hen issued at the remote station, all RTK parameters are e returned to their default values.

-Station Command Argument
+Station C Command Argument

-Remote rtkmode enable (default)
+Remote rt kmode enable (default)

-(disable
+disable

-RTKMODE ENABLE, w DISABLE exits the RTK hen issued at the re positioning mode. mote station, turns on its ability to rece ive and process RTCA or RTCM messages.
+RTKMODE ENABLE, whe DISABLE exits the RTK p emote station, turns on its ability to rece ive and process RTCA or RTCM messages.
 RTKMODE

+3

-Station Command Argument Data
+Command Argument Data

-Reference rtkmode rtcmver 2.1
+Reference rt kmode rtcmver 2.1

 2.2 (default)

-For RTCM-format messa aging only, at the re ference station, when issued determin es what RTCM version to use.
+For RTCM-format messag jing only, at the re eference station, when issued determin es what RTCM version to use.

-Note: The remote station can use either version 2.1 or 2.2 without the use of this command.
+Note: The remote station can use either ve rsion 2.1 or 2.2 without the use of this of command.

-Station Command Argument Data

-Remote rtkmode unknown_baseline (default)
+Station Command Argument Data Remote rtkmode unknown_baseline (default) known_llh_position lat,lon,height,[2\sigma],[m/e] known_ecef_baseline $\Delta x$ , $\Delta y$ , $\Delta z$ ,[2 $\sigma$ ]

-known_llh_position lat,lon,height,[2σ],[m/e]

-known_ecef_baseline Δx , Δy , Δz ,[2 σ]

-RTKMODE UNKNOWN_BASELINE prevents the RTK system from using any baseline information in the initial calculation of ambiguities.
-It cancels the effect of the RTKMODE KNOWN_LLH_POSITION or RTKMODE KNOWN_ECEF_BASELINE command.
+RTKMODE UNKNOWN\BASELINE prevents the RTK system from using any baseline information in the initial calculation of ambiguities.
+It cancels the effect of the RTKMODE KNOWN\LLH\POSITION or RTKMODE KNOWN\ECEF\BASELINE command.
 It indicates to the RT-2 software that the previously entered baseline can no longer be considered valid, usually because the antenna is starting to move.